erickamabilin/concepts_ds/README.md

 # Bloom Filter Implementation and Analysis

-## Introduction
+## Project Description
-This project demonstrates the implementation and analysis of a Bloom filter.
-A Bloom filter is a space-efficient probabilistic data structure used for testing with a possibility of false positives.
+This project implements a Bloom filter, a probabilistic data structure for efficient membership testing with a trade-off of false positives.
+The project includes performance analysis using different datasets, specifically DNA sequences and English words.

+## Installation Instructions
+1. Clone the repository from GitHub.
+2. Python 3.10 installed.
+3. Install the required Python packages

+## Usage Instructions
+1. To run the performance tests on DNA sequences:
+    ```bash
+    python performance_test.py
+    ```
+2. To run the performance tests on English words:
+    ```bash
+    python performance_test_words.py
+    ```

 ## Files
 - `bloom_filter.py`: Contains the implementation of the Bloom filter.